GDP-ADMIN/glchat-sdk/libs/gllm-plugin/PIPELINE.md

 ### Add new Pipeline to GLLM Backend

-This example will guide you through creating new pipeline classes from external repository and integrating them in GLChat.
+This example will guide you through creating new pipeline classes from an external repository and integrating them into GLChat.

 1. **Add `gllm-plugin` dependency in `pyproject.toml`**